Wall Street rises on U.S.-China trade optimism

 May promised on Wednesday to step down before the next parliamentary election due in 2022, hoping to win over wavering lawmakers before a no-confidence vote triggered by Brexit supporters.

-China-based music streaming company Tencent Music Entertainment (TME.N) was last up 7.9 percent in its U.S. debut.
+China-based music streaming company Tencent Music Entertainment TME.N was last up 7.9 percent in its U.S. debut.

 Advancing issues outnumbered declining ones on the NYSE by a 2.69-to-1 ratio; on Nasdaq, a 2.48-to-1 ratio favored advancers.